balena-io-modules/mahler-rs/README.md

 Static workflow definition tools do not scale well for this purpose as the diversity of conditions makes modelling too complex making the workflow harder and harder to maintain and test.
 We believe automated planning is a tool best suited for this problem: define a job and constraints for executing it and a planner decides if the job is applicable to a desired system state.

 While the ideas behind planning systems go back to the 1970s, they have seen very little usage outside of academia.
 One possible reason for this is that planning systems usually require some domain specific languages, or some variant of Lisp to program them, making them less appealing in the mainstream software industry, that generally has favored imperative programming languages.
-We expect that reducing this barrier of entry may make the use of automated planning a viable option for writing automated workflows.
+We hope that reducing this barrier of entry may make the use of automated planning a viable option for writing automated workflows.

 ## Features